Turkish voters choose between Erdogan and Kilicdaroglu in presidential run-off - ExBulletin

 As in previous elections, Erdogan used state resources and control of the media to reach out to voters.

 Following the May 14 vote, international observers also pointed to the criminalization of spreading false information and online censorship as evidence that Erdogan had an unfair advantage.
-Observers also said the elections showed the resilience of Turkish democracy.
+They also said the strong turnout showed the resilience of Turkish democracy.

 Erdogan and pro-government media described Kilicdaroglu, who had received support from the country’s pro-Kurdish party, as colluding with terrorists and supporting what they described as deviant LGBTQ rights.